DcMcIx/awx/README.md

 kubectl get secret awx-admin-password -o jsonpath="{.data.password}" | base64 --decode

-User The displayed password to Access the GUI
+Use The displayed password to Access the GUI

+NOTE: NodePort and GUI password are displayed during the playbook run